Instalearnv2/instalearn/README.md

 ![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)

-Welcome to **Lern**, the revolutionary learning platform that empowers users to explore and master any topic of their choice instantly.
+Welcome to **InstaLearn**, the revolutionary learning platform that empowers users to explore and master any topic of their choice instantly.
 Leveraging the power of Google's Bard, Lern harnesses the cutting-edge capabilities of artificial intelligence to generate comprehensive courses tailored to individual learning needs.
 Say goodbye to lengthy search sessions and scattered resources – with Lern, knowledge is just a few clicks away!

 **Features of our application**:

-Lern is packed with features designed to enhance the learning experience and provide users with a seamless educational journey.
+InstaLearn is packed with features designed to enhance the learning experience and provide users with a seamless educational journey.
 Here are some of the key highlights:

 - **Course Generation**: Users can unleash their curiosity and thirst for knowledge by simply inputting their desired topic.
 Lern's intelligent algorithms powered by Google's Bard will instantly generate comprehensive and well-structured courses, ensuring a well-rounded understanding of the subject matter.